 At 3DEO, we specialize in low/medium volume production on demand.
 Our capacity means that there are no minimum orders and our turnaround times are short.

 Materials often account for a significant line in a manufacturer’s budget.
 According to Dimensional Research, tooling manufacturers are especially impacted by material cost and more likely to face issues around the selection of available materials.

 3DEO is proud to offer the lowest-cost parts in metal 3D printing, while not compromising quality.
 The final part cost for 3DEO parts is roughly 10-20X less than competitive laser sintering technologies, thanks to our streamlined industrial 3D printing process.
 For example, we use commodity MIM powders, which are ~10X lower cost than powders for laser sintering.

 Part Quality in 3D Metal Printing

 Not all metal 3D printing services and parts suppliers are created equal, and for this reason part quality remains a significant concern for manufacturers.
 Part-to-part and machine-to-machine repeatability is extremely difficult with DED, DMLS, SLS, or EBM.
 At 3DEO, we use 17-4PH stainless steel to produce the highest-quality products that meet benchmark MPIF Standard 35.
-In addition, we offer the best surface finish in the industry at up to 99% density.
+In addition, we offer the best surface finish in the industry and up to 99% density.